Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation: Abstract

 \section{Abstract}

 We show how the competition between sensing and adaptation can result in a performance peak in E.coli chemotaxis using extensive numerical simulations in a detailed theoretical model.
 Receptor clustering amplifies the input signal coming from ligand binding which enhances chemotactic efficiency.
-However, large clusters also induce large fluctuations in the activity which causes adaptation to take over.
-The activity, and hence the run-tumble motility now gets controlled by methylation levels which are part of adaptation module, rather than ligand binding.
+But large clusters also induce large fluctuations in total activity since the number of clusters go down.
+The activity and hence the run-tumble motility now gets controlled by methylation levels which are part of adaptation module, rather than ligand binding.
 This reduces chemotactic efficiency.

-The behavior of a cell is controlled by the biochemical reaction network inside it.
-This reaction pathway is often noisy since various protein levels inside the cell are subject to fluctuations \cite{elowitz2002stochastic, raj2008nature}.
-With the advent of sophisticated techniques \cite{sourjik2002receptor, turner2000real} to measure single-cell response in experiments, an important question has emerged: how pathway noise affects the cell response \cite{rao2002control, lan2016information}.
-In this paper we address this question for E.coli chemotaxis, one of the best characterized systems in biology \cite{berg2008coli}.
+With the advent of sophisticated techniques to measure single-cell response in experiments \cite{sourjik2002receptor, turner2000real}, an important question has emerged: how behavior of a cell is affected by the fluctuations present in the intracellular biochemical reaction network \cite{elowitz2002stochastic, raj2008nature, rao2002control, lan2016information}.
+In this paper we address this question for Escherichia coli chemotaxis, one of the best characterized systems in biology \cite{berg2008coli}.